 Daily (15-20 minutes)

-- Morning StudyBoost flashcard review
+- Morning flashcard review (using any spaced repetition app)

 - Focus on cards scheduled for today